TowerBR/backup_software_testing/test_06_Thunderbird_Duplicacy_single_or_separate_storage_setup.md

 ![Graph03][3]

-On the 5th day, many messages were deleted, and job performance was similar.
+On the 5th day, many messages were deleted, and jobs performance [completed x (remainder + DB)] was similar.
 On the 6th day, back to normal use, and performance came back to look like the early days, with the performance of "separate" jobs being better than the "single" job.

 **UPLOADS:**